Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Related Work

 To explore the benefits of cloud-based technologies for sensing, \cite{mohanarajah2015} presented a cloud-based collaborative visual Simultaneous Localization and Mapping (SLAM) system consisting of low-cost robots and remote Amazon servers, which allows real-time map estimation through parallel computing and implements a highly sophisticated system using low-cost components, thus lowering the technological threshold for further research.

-Concerning complex tasks that a single robot is not able to perform, cloud robotics is widely accepted as a promising approach to efficient robot cooperation \cite{chen2018}.
-This work discusses the potential benefits and critical challenges of robotic cooperation in cloud robotics when dealing with search and rescue in disaster management.
-The main benefits are the ability to mutually cooperate within the disaster site and the possibility of distributing the algorithms on the remote cloud.
-Among the critical challenges, there are quality of service issues, communication issues, safety issues, heterogeneity, and security issues.
+Concerning complex tasks that a single robot is not able to perform, cloud robotics is widely accepted as a promising approach to efficient robot cooperation \cite{chen2018}, e.g. when dealing with search and rescue in disaster management.
+The article argues that the main benefits are the ability to cooperate within the disaster site and the possibility of distributing the algorithms on the remote cloud.
+Among the critical challenges, there is quality of service issues, communication issues, safety issues, heterogeneity, and security issues.

 Other examples of cloud-based architectures in the industrial and service robotics domains are discussed in \cite{liu2016, cardarelli2017, yan2017}.